luka-balantic/arabic-numbers-to-roman-numerals/README.md

 # Arabic to Roman numerals converter
-A script that converts Arabic to Roman numerals
+A script that converts Arabic to Roman numerals.
+Script uses standard substractive format, so make sure you only pass integers between 1 and 3999.
+See [Wikipedia page](https://en.wikipedia.org/wiki/Roman_numerals) for more information.

 ### Initialise project
 Run `npm install`